Mets vs. Cardinals MLB Betting Odds, Trends & Prediction

 Mets vs. Cardinals MLB Betting Trends

+The total has gone UNDER in 8 of NY Mets’ last 11 games against St. Louis

+Over/Under has gone UNDER in 18 of St. Louis’ last 25 games

-Mets are 1-6 SU in their last 7 games on the road
+The total has gone UNDER in 5 of NY Mets’ last 7 games when playing on the road against St. Louis

+The total has gone UNDER in 10 of St. Louis’ last 13 games at home

 Mets vs. Cardinals MLB BETTING PREDICTION